-We did note a certain noncompliance or other matters that we reported to the District's management in a separate letter dated November 3, 2011.
+We did note certain matters not requiring inclusion in this report that we reported to the District's management in a separate letter dated December 7, 2012.

-We intend this report solely for the information and use of the audit committee, management, Board of Education, and federal awarding agencies and pass-through entities and other within the District.
+We intend this report solely for the information and use of management, the audit committee, the Board of Education, and federal awarding agencies and pass-through entities and others within the District.
 We intend it for no one other than these specified parties.